 The winner of the National Competition will receive \$1,000 and a National Patient Counseling Competition plaque with the winner's name engraved on the front.
 It is a tradition that the winner of the National Patient Counseling Competition be invited back the following year to serve as a judge for the next National Competition.
 The winner's school will receive a crystal award.

-All finalists will receive a framed lithograph and a monetary prize.
-The First Runner-up will recieve a \$750 prize.
-The second runner-up will recieve a \$500 prize.
+All finalists will receive a monetary prize.
+The First Runner-up will receive a \$750 prize.
+The second runner-up will receive a \$500 prize.
 The remaining seven finalists will each receive a \$250 prize.
-Mementos will be given to all participants.